 Cambodia Water & Moon Festival

-The Cambodian Water and Moon Festival is one of the most significant festival and public holidays held every year in Cambodia.
+The Cambodian Water and Moon Festival is one of the most significant festivals and public holidays held every year in Cambodia.
 The event comprised of Dragon Boat Racing (Boun Oum Touk), Floating Illuminations and Moon Worshiping (Sampeah Preah Khe) and Special Offering to the Moon (Ok Ambok).
-The festival is always celebrated for 3 days, from the 14th day and the 15th to the 1st day of the lunar month, specifically this year 2022 held from 07th – 09th November 2022.
-The main event normally celebrated on the Tonle Sap River in Phnom Penh.
+The festival is always celebrated for 3 days, from the 14th day and the 15th to the 1st day of the lunar month, specifically this year 2023 held from 26th – 28th November 2023.
+The main event normally celebrated on the junctions of the four-face-rivers of the Rivers in Phnom Penh.
 However, all most every province down to communities celebrated its own in their own shape and size.

 This Water and Moon Festival has a long history dated back to the reign of Jayavarman VII.
 During the year 1177 Chams raised troops to invade and ruled Cambodia for about four years.
 At that time, King Jayavarman VII National Unification _ And spend time preparing military strategies to fight the Cham until victory.
 And he ascended the throne to lead the nation.
 In the year 1181 and made the nation prosperous Glory to the highest level in the Khmer history.